tbng/codemcp/README.md

 If the MCP successfully loaded, a hammer icon will appear and when you click it "codemcp" will be visible.

-Pro tip: in general, it is supported to specify only `uvx` as the command, but uvx must be in your global PATH (not just added via a shell profile); on OS X, this is typically not the case if you used the self installer (unless you installed into a system location like `/usr/local/bin`).

 Pro tip: If the server fails to load, go to Settings > Developer > codemcp > Logs to look at the MCP logs, they're very helpful for debugging.